Georgina Aguilar, MD

 Matthew Musselman, DO

-Touro University College of Osteopathic Medicine California It is a privilege to join the Natividad family!
-I grew up immersed in a diverse, urban San Francisco neighborhood, befriending individuals whose views and culture differed dramatically from my own and each other’s.
-Drawing from my Jewish upbringing, I have devoted my life to Tikkun Olam — Healing the World — through my actions and studies, which represent caring for fellow human beings, my purpose in practicing medicine.
+Touro University College of Osteopathic Medicine California I am humbled & privileged to be part of the Natividad family!
+I grew up immersed in a diverse San Francisco neighborhood, befriending individuals whose views and culture differed dramatically from my own and each other’s.
+Drawing from my Jewish upbringing, I am dedicated to Tikkun Olam — Healing the World — through my actions and studies, which represent caring for fellow human beings, my purpose in practicing medicine.

-When I’m not at the hospital/clinic, you can find me creatively walking in nature with my partner, Diana, and our chocolate Labrador, Bixby.
-Or just hanging out with family and enjoying some comida salvadoreña.
+When I’m not at the hospital/clinic, you can find me outdoors hiking (practicing my creative walking) with my partner Diana and our dog Bixby, or just hanging out with family and enjoying some comida salvadoreña.

 Dolores Peña, MD

 Universidad Autónoma de Guadalajara, Mexico I was born and raised in Oakland, California.
-My parents are immigrants from Jalisco, Mexico; and instilled in their children the core values of family and a strong work ethic.
+My parents are immigrants from Jalisco, Mexico who instilled in their children the core values of family and a strong work ethic.

 I am a first-generation college graduate from the University of California, Davis, where I majored in Exercise Biology and minored in Chicano Studies.
 My interest in primary care began in undergrad as a member of a student-run clinic named Clínica Tepati, dedicated to offering free health services to the uninsured and low-income communities in Sacramento.
 In addition, I participated in a medical/public health internship in Oaxaca, Mexico.
 Studying abroad in Mexico further exposed me to the health care issues Latinxs face at a transnational level.
 I grew a passion for addressing the cultural, linguistic, educational, and geographical disparities that limit an individual’s access to healthcare.